 Eight states have passed their own requirements.
 California, Florida, Louisiana, Nevada, New Jersey, New York, and Texas require lap-shoulder belts on new school buses.
 Arkansas requires lap belts.
 Arizona isn’t in that group and hasn’t introduced legislation to join it.

 The cost argument comes up every time the conversation starts.
-Retrofitting an existing bus with three-point belts runs approximately $8,000 to $15,000 per vehicle.
-Arizona operates roughly 8,500 school buses statewide.
-The math scares legislators.
+Retrofitting an existing bus with three-point belts runs an estimated $8,000 to $15,000 per vehicle.
+Arizona operates approximately 7,100 school buses statewide, according to School Bus Fleet’s 2024-25 K-12 transportation statistics.
+The math concerns legislators.

 But new buses can be ordered with factory-installed belts for a fraction of the retrofit cost.